 The huge popularity of Scandinavian crime novels and detective dramas has caused a surge of enthusiasm for the languages and cultures of northern Europe.
 Whether you’re interested in visiting Sweden for business or pleasure, or just want to understand your favorite TV shows without the aid of subtitles, there has never been a better time to learn to speak Swedish.

 With its big cities, deep forests and majestic coastline, Sweden offers a huge variety of sights and a holiday to suit everyone.
 Enjoy the shops and museums of Stockholm, or get away from it all with a wilderness holiday in a log cabin.
-In winter, drive a dogsled, stay at the Ice Hotel, and watch the Northern Lights.
+In winter, drive a dogsled, stay at the Ice Hotel and watch the Northern Lights.
 In summer, enjoy long, bright days and evenings of swimming, catching crayfish and picking berries.
-You’ll have a richer experience if you can chat with staff and fellow-tourists in Swedish.
+You’ll have a richer experience if you can chat with locals and fellow-tourists in Swedish.

 Much of Sweden’s economy depends on exports, and the country has strong trade links with the UK.
 Aerospace, telecommunications and the motor trade are just a few of the industries in which you might easily end up doing business with Sweden.
-Whether you’re travelling to Sweden yourself or greeting Swedish visitors at your place of work, imagine how much more smoothly things could go with a few words of welcome in their native tongue.
+Whether you’re traveling to Sweden yourself or greeting Swedish visitors at your place of work, imagine how much more smoothly things could go with a few words of welcome in their native tongue.